codegrande/octoblu-www/README.md

 What is octoblu even?

 * Connect
-    Talking to devices is hard - we did the hard part, so you don't have to.
     Even when your devices are connected, it can be difficult for them to work together.

 * Design